Financial-Times/ft-frontend-build/README.md

 All the paths below should begin with `./` and end in `/`

 * `bowerPath` *'./bower_components/'*: Path to where your bower components are installed (as set in your `.bowerrc` file).
 Even though it may seem counterintuitive it's best to keep this outside where your source code resides as it'll make your build quicker
-* `srcPath`: Location of your front-end source files
+* `srcPath` *'./src/'*: Location of your front-end source files
-* `stagingPath`: In certain circumstances you may need to stage some of your built source files before copying them to your public root.
-They will be placed in this directory
-* `builtTemplatesPath`: Directory to place your app's built templates in
+* `stagingPath` *'./tmp/'*: Location for temporary build files
-* `builtAssetsPath`: Directory to place all your app's built static assets (including css and js) in.
+* `builtAssetsPath` *'./static/'*: Directory to place all your app's built static assets (including css and js) in.
 To include an assets version in the path use `{{version}}` and this will be replaced at build time with teh asset parameter pased in (see Running -> parameters below)

 ### Build steps

-* `blocks` *['clean', 'tpl', 'js', 'css', 'polyfill', 'assets']*: Blocks of build tasks to carry out.
+* `blocks` *['clean', 'js', 'css', 'polyfill', 'assets']*: Blocks of build tasks to carry out.
 The names refer to blocks of tasks that carry out the following

     * `clean`: removes the files created by the last build
     * `tpl`: builds templates which correctly include origami modules and their dependencies' templates and minifies your inline head script